ecschuetz/TWS-API-Historical-Data-Manager/README.md

 ### How it works

-- Press 'Connect' to run the given arguments from the API-Config TWS Panel and the Input Panel.(see RealtimeStreaming.m)
+- Press 'Connect' to run the given arguments from the API-Config TWS Panel and the Input Panel.(see <a href="https://github.com/ecschuetz/TWS-API-Historical-Data-Manager/blob/master/RealtimeStreaming.m">RealtimeStreaming.m</a>)

 - Press 'Receive Data' button to get the historical Data from your liveStream (see Plotting.m)